A Viking Thing 2020

 A first of its kind in South Africa, this unique movie experience saw all the guests receiving a participation pack, which included bandanas, cling-wrap, matchbox cars and combs, to name just a few.

-With the shadowcast imitating the well known and well loved characters, guests were transported into the movie screen to do the handjive and have some Summer Lovin!
+With performers imitating the well known and well loved characters, guests were transported into the movie screen to do the handjive and have some Summer Lovin!

 Be sure to follow the Alter Egos Facebook Page for all information on upcoming alternative experiences!